 In Italy, heavy cream is called “panna da cucina”, also cooking cream, and can be found ready to use in any supermarket or grocery store, in the dairy department outside the fridge.
 Often is in bricks like those you see in the picture.

-Yes, there is some pasta recipes, many of which became famous in the 1980s, that use heavy cream as an ingredient.
+Yes, there are some pasta recipes, many of which became famous in the 1980s, that use heavy cream as an ingredient.
 Penne with cream and vodka and Tortellini heavy cream and ham are examples.

 In Italy, if you are looking for heavy cream you have to ask for “panna da cucina.”
 Is an Italian cream that’s typically used for cooking pasta sauce or other plates.
 It has less fat than whipping cream and it’s also thicker than both whipping cream and heavy cream.

 Even if Italians do not like to mix heavy cream with tomato sauce for pasta, a few recipes call for this combination.
 Penne “al baffo” for example, calls for a cream and tomato sauce.
-Keep in mind, however, that most Italians eat pasta at home topped with solely tomato sauce and grated cheese.
+Keep in mind, however, that most Italians eat pasta at home topped with just tomato sauce and grated cheese.

 I have a friend that is lactose intolerant and I’m wondering what kind of product would be best as a sub for whole milk or heavy cream.
 Thanks.